Careers360 Logo

 Atomic Radii

-As we move down the group, there is always the addition of one more shell due to this the radius of the elements always increase in moving down the group.
+As we move down the group, there is always the addition of one more shell due to this the radius of the elements always increases in moving down the group.
 But as we move from left to right, then the atomic size decreases.
 This is because, from left to right in the same period, no extra shell is added but the nuclear charge is increased and thus the size is decreased

 Ionization Enthalpy